05 – Winston Churchill arrives in Washington for talks with Truman.

 22 – The de Havilland Comet gains the world’s first certificate of airworthiness to be awarded to a jet airliner and goes into freight service the same month.

-24 – Over 40 Egyptians are killed by British soldiers in riots in Suez Canal Zone.
+24 – Over 40 Egyptians are killed by British soldiers in riots in Ismailia in the Suez Canal Zone.

 29 – Tommy Ramone (The Ramones) is born.